dustin10/VichGeographicalBundle/README.markdown

 Now you need to annotate the entites you would like to query for coordinates.
 There are two annotations to use.
 You will need to use different annotations.
-You will use the class annotation `@vich:Geographical` to mark the entity as geographical and the `@vich:GeographicalQuery` annotation to mark the method in the class whose return value is used as the query to the query coordinate service.
+You will use the class annotation `@Vich\Geographical` to mark the entity as geographical and the `@Vich\GeographicalQuery` annotation to mark the method in the class whose return value is used as the query to the query coordinate service.
 The following is a working example entity: